Technical University of Crete: Campus

 The campus is located on a panoramic site in the peninsula of Akrotiri and covers an area of 750 acre, 7 km northeast of Chania and 1 km from Kounoupidiana.
-Library, IT & Communications Centre, cafeterias, sports facilities, and students' dormitories are located on campus.
+Library, IT & Communications Centre, cafeterias, sports facilities and students' dormitories are located on campus.

 Academic evaluation

-The Technical University of Crete is among the top Greek institution with the highest rate of research publications per faculty member.
+The Technical University of Crete is among the top Greek institutions with the highest rate of research publications per faculty member.

 In 2015 the external evaluation of the institution cited Technical University of Crete as Worthy of merit.

 An external evaluation of all academic departments in Greek universities was recently conducted by the Hellenic Quality Assurance and Accreditation Agency (HQAA).

 According to the Times Higher Education (THE) list of best Universities in the world for 2022, Technical University of Crete is among the top 1.000 in the world (place 801-1000) and among the top 600 (place 501-600) on the field of Engineering & Technology.

 According to the Center for World University Rankings (CWUR),Technical University of Crete is among the top 2.000 in the world (place 1.854)for 2022.